pderichai/uw-nlp-capstone/index.md

 #### Biasing models with Human Attention

-For this task, we would start with obtaining datasets with annotated human attention.
-We then develop models that can read in human attention and use them as parameters, mostly by modifying existing models that do not use human attention.
+For this task, we will first obtain datasets with annotated human attention.
+We will then extend existing models to take human attention as input and use them to bias the model.
+For example, Barret et. al.  regularize neural attention with human attention.

-After we trained these models that use human attention, they can be compared on the same datasets against the models that do not use human attention.
-We can then analyze how using human attention can affect existing models.
-One possible stretch goal for this project is to beat existing models not using human attention by certain margin on the same dataset.
+After we train these models, we will compare them on the same datasets against models that do not use human attention.
+We can then analyze the effects of human attention.
+One stretch goal for this project is to show that biasing models with human attention can consistently improve performance across different tasks and models.